About

 Our Common Purpose: Reinventing American Democracy for the 21st Century

-The bipartisan Commission on the Practice of Democratic Citizenship, a project of the American Academy of Arts and Sciences, was launched in 2018 to explore how best to respond to the weaknesses and vulnerabilities in our political and civic life and to enable more Americans to participate as effective citizens in a diverse 21st-century democracy.
+The bipartisan Commission on the Practice of Democratic Citizenship, a project of the American Academy of Arts and Sciences, was launched to explore how best to respond to the weaknesses and vulnerabilities in our political and civic life and to enable more Americans to participate as effective citizens in a diverse 21st-century democracy.

-In June 2020, the Commission issued 31 recommendations for strengthening democracy in the report Our Common Purpose: Reinventing American Democracy for the 21st Century, including reform to political institutions, investment in civil society, and transforming our political culture.
-Learn more about the people and process that produced Our Common Purpose here
+The Commission issued 31 recommendations for strengthening democracy in the report Our Common Purpose: Reinventing American Democracy for the 21st Century.
+The recommendations include reforming political institutions, investing in civil society, and transforming our political culture.
+The recommendations are rooted in six imperatives, or strategies:

-• Danielle Allen (cochair)
+Danielle Allen (Harvard University)

-• Eric Liu (cochair)
+Eric Liu (Citizens University)

 Supporters